lbertas1/Super-Cinema/SuperCinema/README.md

 At the start, the application always generates a new database schema with sample data.
 Among them is an exemplary user, that allows to use the application without registering.

 The application sends an email with the ticket in the attachment section.
 To receive an email, you should register your own account in the application.

-The cinema app provides two different ways to control.
-The first is by using console and the instructions displayed by the application.
-The second way is to maintain the application by created endpoints to communicate with the application.
-You can choose a seance and purchase tickets in several ways, in the steps below:

-Before you start using the application, for it to work properly you should put the file: "email.txt" in the project directory with your email address in the first line and your email password in the second.
-Mail should allow the use of less secure applications.
-This is needed to send an email with an attachment.

 Cinema app, is a simple app designed to support cinema.
 It provides such functionalities as:
 - ordering tickets